Murica "Bison" Tank Company

 "Too bad we didn't record this battle," one crewman muttered.
 "Would've sent a strong message."

-Hill near the battlefield
+Hill Near the Battlefield

-"What should we report about the giant explosion?
-I don't see anything that makes the attack"
+"What should we report about that giant explosion?" the first spy asked.
+"I don't see anything that caused the attack."

 "Do you think… how many spies like us managed to escape the DMZ village that night?"